jgallaway2011/ClickyGame/README.md

 # Welcome to Clicky Game: Traveler Edition!
 Clicky Game is a simple react app memory game.
-The users goal is click all images once without clicking each moe than one time.
+The users goal is to click all images one time without clicking an image that was previously clicked.
 Enjoy!

 ## Clicky Game will:
 * Shuffle images once any image is clicked